 - Extracurricular activities offered:

-- The Redlands Ballet and Dance Academy offers RAD Ballet, classical ballet training, pointe preparation, advanced pointe, repertoire, contemporary, character, jazz, tap, pilates, and hip hop.
+- The Redlands Ballet and Dance Academy offers RAD Ballet, classical ballet training, pointe preparation, advanced pointe, repertoire, contemporary, character, jazz, tap, Pilates, and hip-hop.

 - Drama and Theatre: Curriculum Drama and Theatre, Senior School Musicals and the Gala Arts Celebration